lRomul/sensorium/README.md

 ### Cortex

-Compared with related works [10], I added a new part of the architecture - the cortex.
+Compared with related works [10], the model architecture includes a new part called the cortex.
 It is also common for all mice as the core.
-The cortex receives features that have only channels and temporal dimensions.
+The cortex receives features with only channels and temporal dimensions.
-Spatial information was accumulated thanks to position encoding previously applied in the core and compressed by average pooling after the core.
+Spatial information was accumulated thanks to position encoding applied previously in the core and compressed by average pooling after the core.
 The primary purpose of the cortex is to smoothly increase the number of channels, which the readouts will further use.

 The building element of the module is a grouped 1D convolution followed by the channel shuffle operation [11].
-Shortcut connections with stochastic depth similar to the core are also applied.
+Similar to the core, shortcut connections with stochastic depth are also applied.
+Batch normalization and SiLU were applied the same way as in the core.

 #### Hyperparameters